Packing List for Backpacking Europe

 Seriously …. stick to your packing list unless you wanna be me, haha.
 I’ve made so many packing mistakes over the years, folks.
 It’s actually embarrassing.
 I can’t tell you how many times I’ve forgotten essential items (like, oh, sun lotion in Portugal) and regretted it later on my trip.

 Now, as someone whose traveled Europe many times alone, I’m pretty qualified to give all my packing suggestions!
 Happy reading.

 Note: Keep in mind this post won’t have seasonal clothing items.
 Instead I want to focus on the important basics that you will need for a smooth and delightful trip.

-1. Type of Luggage: Backpack vs. Suitcase
+1. Packing for Europe: Backpack vs. Suitcase

 Ahh, the big decision.
 Do I bring a backpack or a suitcase?
 Even though it’s called “backpacking,” we’re simply referring to a budget style of travel, not necessarily the type of luggage you need to bring.
 At the end of the day, choosing the best travel backpack is an art.